torchhound/ld-ethereum-oracle/README.md

 ## Run

 You'll need Ganache or `ganache-cli` running.
-If you use `ganache-cli` put int in a separate bash tab or background it.
+If you use `ganache-cli` put it in a separate bash tab or background it.

 `truffle compile`